Contact homology and virtual fundamental cycles: Statement of results

 is an isomorphism, which is clearly sufficient.

 We consider the ascending filtration on both sides of \eqref{chainisomorphism} whose $^{\leq(a,k)}$ filtered piece is the $\QQ$-subspace generated by all monomials of Reeb orbits with total action $<a$ or total action $=a$ and degree $\geq k$.
-The map \eqref{chainisomorphism} respects this filtration.
-Indeed, the integral of $d\lambda$ (here we consider $d\lambda$ and not $d\hat\lambda$) over any $\hat J$-holomorphic curve is $\geq 0$, with equality iff the curve is a branched cover of a trivial cylinder, and every branched cover of a trivial cylinder has at least one negative end.
-Since the filtration is well-ordered, it suffices to show that the induced map on associated gradeds is an isomorphism.
+We claim that the map \eqref{chainisomorphism} as well as the differentials on both its domain and codomain all respect this filtration.
+Indeed, the integral of $d\lambda$ over any $\hat J$-holomorphic curve is $\geq 0$, with equality iff the curve is a branched cover of a trivial cylinder (note the difference between $d\lambda$ and the symplectic form $d\hat\lambda=d(e^s\lambda)=e^s(d\lambda+ds\wedge\lambda)$).
+Every branched cover of a trivial cylinder has at least one negative end, which proves the claim.
+Since the filtration is well-ordered, to show that \eqref{chainisomorphism} is an isomorphism, it suffices to show that the induced map on associated gradeds is an isomorphism.

 The curves contributing to the action of \eqref{chainisomorphism} on associated gradeds are the branched covers of trivial cylinders with exactly one negative end, and such curves are themselves necessarily trivial cylinders by Riemann--Hurwitz.
 Since there is exactly one such trivial cylinder for every Reeb orbit, it suffices to show that trivial cylinders are cut out transversally.
 This is a standard fact, whose proof we recall in Lemma \ref{trivialtransverse}. \end{proof}